shoebUnideb/PID_temperature_controller/readme.md

-## There are three branches for this github repository:
+There are two branches for this github repository:
 1. Main
 2. constantControl